http://pinterest.com/pin/204069426838137672/ |

 3.)
 Improvise dialogue.

 4.)
-Formalize improvisations by writing or otherwise recording the dialogue, stage directions, etc.
+Formalize improvisations by writing or otherwise recording the dialogue, stage directions, etc.1.)
+Assume roles and interact in improvisations.C.)
+DIRECT classroom theatre.

 2.)
 Imagine and clearly describe characters.